 Maivin Workflow

-Capture with an EdgeFirst Platform
+Capture with Maivin

 Note

-with the hostname of your device.
+Replace <hostname> with the hostname of your device.

 You will be greeted with the Maivin Web UI Main Page page.